This year marks a milestone for P&G Pride – both inside and outside P&G.

 We’ve found that consumers want to know what their brands stand for, and buy products from companies that share their values.

-This has given us a greater opportunity to express more openly that as a company, we value respect for all individuals.
-It has also led to our support of various organizations and brand advertising campaigns over the years that have created positive portrayals and conversations about inclusion and respect.
+This has given P&G a greater opportunity to share what we value as a company --- shared respect for all individuals.
+This has led to support for various organizations and advertising over the years that creates positive portrayals and conversations about LGBT+ inclusion and respect.

 Recently, Pantene launched a new ad, Don't Hate Me Because I'm BeautifuLGBTQ, in the U.S., reflecting on the brand’s famous 1986 ad campaign and re-defining what “beautiful” looks like today.